 I recently was reminded of the time I was left alone in a casino’s datacenter.
 It’s been nearly 13 years, so I thought I’d repost the article in its entirety.
 Enjoy.
 Continue reading

 Happy Halloween!
 As new blade server content is lacking in the market, I thought I would wrap up this month with an updated list of blade server resources for Cisco, Dell, HPE and Lenovo blade servers.

 In the past, a Graphics Processing Unit (GPU) was equated to a workload that was designing something, like building automobiles.
-However, over the past two or three years, organizations have realized that GPUs have more value than utilization in Artificial Intelligence (AI) or Machine Learning (ML).
-In fact, a large majority of GPU adoption revolves around utilization of GPUs with Virtual Desktop Infrastructure (VDI).
-Organizations have realized that VDI running Windows 10 can benefit from GPUs, so GPUs are now becoming a requirement for VDI.
-As we look at a “modular infrastructure” (aka blade server) environment, having multiple servers within a small footprint is ideal for VDI.
-Therefore, in today’s blog post, I’m going to review what each blade server vendor offers for GPU options.
+However, over the past few years, organizations have realized that GPUs have more value than utilization in Artificial Intelligence (AI) or Machine Learning (ML).
+In fact, a large majority of recent GPU adoption revolved around utilization of GPUs with Virtual Desktop Infrastructure (VDI).
+As we look at a “modular infrastructure” (aka blade server) environments, having multiple servers within a small footprint is ideal for VDI.
+In today’s blog post, I’m going to review what each blade server vendor offers for GPU options.
 Continue reading